MohammedDeveloper/GIT-Setup/README.md

 Install GIT for the OS(Windows/Mac/Linux) | https://git-scm.com/downloads

 ## For setting up the existing local repository with existing GIT repository
+Go to your local repository folder in Command Terminal and execute the following for setup
 1. git init
 2. git add .
 3. git commit -m "<some message>"
 4. git remote add origin <remote_git_repository_url>
 5. git remote -v
 6. git push origin master
-- Error shall appear due to conflicts
+-Error shall appear due to conflicts
 7. git pull <remote_git_repository_url> (or) git pull <remote_git_repository_url> --allow-unrelated-histories
-- Conflicts may appear as both repositories are individually developed
-- Conflicts could be resolved by opening the file and merging changes using the IDE comparer tool
+-Conflicts may appear as both repositories are individually developed -Conflicts could be resolved by opening the file and merging changes using the IDE comparer tool
 8. git add .
 9. git commit -m "<some message>"
 10. git push origin master